Caution! The Dangers of Improperly Filed Medical Device Patents

 The first patenting issue to emerge involved her failure to procure subsidiary patents or revisions around key technology that would protect her from copycats or “trolls” seeking to exploit her naivety.
 Because she did not initially use a board-certified patent attorney to minutely analyze the field and organize a defensive intellectual property portfolio, it opened the doors for more nefarious players to potentially profit.

-The first troublemaker was actually a family friend, Richard Fuisz, who filed a technology patent describe a way to transmit blood analysis data from the medical device back to the doctor for review over a cellular and wireless network.
+The first troublemaker was actually a family friend, Richard Fuisz, who filed a technology patent describing a way to transmit blood analysis data from the medical device back to the doctor for review over a cellular and wireless network.

 Exploiting Inventor Naivety